On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Proof of the Upper Bound

-Note that the system given by the equations (\ref{eqn_f1}) and (\ref{eqn_f2}) is strictly diagonally dominant.
-This guarantees not only that the system has a unique solution, but also that the Gauss-Seidel procedure converges to that solution when started from any point.
+We claim that the linear system given by the equations (\ref{eqn_f1}) and (\ref{eqn_f2}) in the variables $\{f_S\suchthat S\subseteq[n]\text{, }n\in S\}$ has a unique solution in $\mathbb{R}(X)$.
+To see this, substitute arbitrary positive values for $X_1,\ldots,X_n$, and observe that the coefficient matrix is strictly diagonally dominant.
+This ensures that the determinant of the coefficient matrix is not identically zero.
+Furthermore, this also guarantees that the evaluation $f_S(p)$ is well defined, for $p=(p_1\ldots,p_n)\in(\mathbb{R}_{>0})^n$.
+Moreover, the Gauss-Seidel procedure converges to the solution when started from any point.